cainmagi/Dockerfiles/dockerlist.md

     ```bash
     docker run --gpus all -it --rm -v ~:/homelocal -p 5901:5901 xubuntu:1.0
     ```

+* By `Jupyter Lab`: If you want to launch the Jupyter Lab but do not start the desktop, please use

+    ```bash
+    docker run --gpus all -it --rm -v ~:/homelocal xubuntu:1.0 -p 6080:6080 --jlab jlab_password=openjupyter jlab_rootdir=/homelocal
+    ```

+    The `jlab_password` would override the default random token.
+The `jlab_rootdir` is the root folder of the launched jupyter lab.
+If not set `jlab_rootdir`, the default root folder would be `/homelocal`.
+The `--jlab` option is required when you need to force the image to switch to Jupyter Lab mode.

 * By `BASH`: If you want to enter the command line but do not start the desktop, please use